No products in the cart.

 Description

 Representatives of The Paros Foundation have visited more than 100 schools throughout Armenia.
 While some schools have either been renovated thanks to the Armenian government or as a result of the generosity of international donors, many remain in deplorable conditions and have little hope of being renovated in the near future.
 These conditions affect both the ability for students to learn, as well as the health of students and teachers.
-How is a student supposed to learn if there are not proper desks, chairs or windows in the classroom?

-The Paros Foundation will directly oversee the renovation of a classroom including addressing such elements as windows, doors, flooring, lighting, paint, chalk or white board and desks and chairs.
-Whenever possible, the school, students and their parents will be incorporated into the classroom remodel project to help build a sense of community and personal investment.
+The Paros Foundation will directly oversee the renovation six identical two stall bathrooms including addressing such elements as windows, doors, flooring, lighting, paint, sinks, faucet and toilet.
+Whenever possible, the school staff, students and their parents will be incorporated into the classroom remodel project to help build a sense of community and personal investment.

 Watch Video